Civil Monetary Penalty Reinvestment Program

 The Civil Monetary Penalties (CMP) Reinvestment Fund is a federal fund collection of imposed penalties against certified nursing facilities deemed non-compliant.
 These funds are used for projects that directly benefit individuals residing in a nursing facility.
 The goal of the CMP Reinvestment Funds are to help protect and improve the quality of life and care for individuals in a nursing facility.
 Utilizing CMP Reinvestment Funds provides the unique opportunity to improve the lives of many citizens of the Commonwealth.

-Civil Money Penalty Reinvestment Program Funding Opportunity
+Civil Money Penalty Reinvestment Program (CMPRP) State Fiscal Year 2025 (SFY25) Application Cycle for Funding

 The Department of Medical Assistance Services (DMAS) announces projects that have received funding from the CMP Reinvestment fund.
 The Centers for Medicare and Medicaid Services (CMS) approved funding for the following projects: